petziferum/fress-roulette/README.md

 I'm not a designer and I'm not good at it.
 So if you have any ideas how to make this app look better, please let me know.

+Things that must be done:
+- make Recipe Card beatiful with css and fancy Animations
+- Create a nice looking Header
+- Create a nice looking Footer
+- Design a special Background for the App
+- Create a nice looking 404 Page
+- Aggregation Page for all Recipes
+- Create a nice looking Recipe Detail Page
+- Add Rating and Difficulty to Recipe Card

 ## ToDo's

 - Rezept bearbeiten Komponente erstellen mit allen Textfeldern die benötigt werden